yoeo/guesslang/docs/contents.rst

 --------

 Guesslang deep learning model performs very well.
-It was tested with 12,000 different source code files and correctly guessed the programming language of **93.65%** of them.
+It was tested with 230,000 distinct source code files and correctly guessed the programming language of **93.45%** of them.

-Most of the misclassifications come from few languages that are **compatible** with each other, like C/C++ or JavaScript/TypeScript.
+Most of the misclassifications come from few languages that are **really close** to each other, like C/C++ or JavaScript/TypeScript.

 That phenomenon is shown by the following confusion matrix: